Otis D. Wright II

 Otis Dalino Wright II (born July 31, 1944) is a United States district judge of the United States District Court for the Central District of California.

 Early life and education

 Born in Tuskegee, Alabama, Wright received a Bachelor of Arts degree from California State University at Los Angeles in 1976 and a Juris Doctor from Southwestern Law School in 1980.
 He was in the United States Marine Corps from 1963 to 1966, remaining in the United States Marine Corps Reserve until 1969.
 He was a deputy sheriff in the Los Angeles County Sheriff's Department from 1969 to 1980.
 He was a deputy attorney general in the Office of the Attorney General, California Department of Justice from 1980 to 1983.
-He was in private practice in Los Angeles, California from 1983 to 2005.
+He was in private practice in Los Angeles from 1983 to 2005.

 Judicial service

 On October 28, 2005, California Governor Arnold Schwarzenegger announced that he would be appointing Wright to serve as a judge on the Los Angeles County Superior Court.
 Wright replaced Judge Lorna Parnell.

 Wright was nominated to the United States District Court for the Central District of California by President George W. Bush on September 5, 2006, to a seat vacated by Gary L. Taylor.
 He was confirmed by the United States Senate on March 15, 2007, and received his commission on April 16, 2007.